jha-shubham01/todo/README.md

 5. Run the frontend server (npm run serve)

-### Assumptions:
+### Assumptions
-Before running the frontend app, there should be at least 1 user in the database.
+Before running the frontend app, there should be at least 1 user in the database. <br />
-Always the user with id 1 is creating the Todo list.
+Always the user with id 1 is creating the Todo list. <br />

-### Future Scope:
+### Future Scope
-Adding VueX.
+Adding VueX. <br />
-Create Login for the app.
+Create Login for the app. <br />
-Use the logged in user to create the Todo list.
+Use the logged in user to create the Todo list. <br />
-Filter the Todo list by logged in user.
+Filter the Todo list by logged in user. <br />
-Deletion of Todo
+Deletion of Todo <br />